enanomapper/nano-lazar-paper/nano-lazar.md

 In terms of descriptors the best overall results were obtained with *Proteomics* descriptors.
 This is in agreement with previous findings from other groups [@Walkey14, @Liu15, @Papa16].
-It is however interesting to note that the prediction intervals are significantly more inaccurate than those from other descriptors and the percentage of measurements within the prediction interval is usually lower than 90\% instead of the expected 95\%.
+It is however interesting to note that prediction intervals are significantly more inaccurate than those from other descriptors and the percentage of measurements within the prediction interval is usually lower than 90\% instead of expected 95\%.

 Using *P-CHEM* descriptors in addition to *Proteomics* does not lead to improved models, instead we observe an increased sensitivity towards